tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 The ability to improve Task Result storage size as part of a TaskRun without needing to have access to additional storage.

 Additionally this will help projects that wrap/abstract Tekton where users understand how to reference Task Results between tasks and dont have the ability to adjust a Task to retrieve from a storage path.
+Part of the motivation for me putting this TEP together is around making that easier.
+With my [project](https://github.com/boomerang-io) end users run tasks without knowing YAML, they drag and drop tasks on a GUI.

 ### Goals